 The large Textiles room with a mezzanine level offers excellent facilities for the teaching of textiles with large working areas and extensive equipment and resources available to all students.
 Colour fabric printing facilities, computerised CAD CAM sewing machines, over lockers and embellishing machines are just some of the technologies available to students of textiles.

 The four criteria’s are as follows.
 Contextual understanding, reflective recording, creative making and personal presentation are key elements of the A Level Art and Design Textiles course.
 Final unit is externally set, researched and prepared in advance of a timed practical unsupervised invigilated piece of work.

 Increased integrated practical tasks allow students to explore rigorously and extend their prior knowledge of fabric embellishment to an advanced and challenging level.
 Theoretical research and constructive analysis provides a firm foundation for students to design, develop, plan and manufacture artistic and innovative products which are much personalised.

 Work is to be demonstrated through a range of sketchbooks, portfolios and a personal approach is most favourable for assessment.

-Grade 6 in Textiles or Grade 6 in a related subject.
+Grade 6 in Textiles, Art or a related subject.